rage-rb/rage/README.md

 - Incremental adoption for existing Rails applications
 - OpenAPI specs auto-generated from your code

 Rails compatibility is the foundation.
-Rage builds new primitives on top where Rails stops short.
+Rage builds on top of that foundation with new primitives designed for high-concurrency, API-first architectures.

 ### 3. Built-in Asynchronous Execution